Uber forecasts strong second-quarter bookings despite Middle East woes

 The company has focused on growing its Uber One membership program, which has surpassed 50 million users and now accounts for roughly half of its gross bookings.

-Still, adjusted profit per share of 72 cents in the first quarter beat estimates of 70 cents.

-In the first quarter, revenue for the ride-hailing segment of $6.8 billion, missed estimates of $7.11 billion.
-However, sales from delivery and freight segments surpassed expectations, with the latter division returning to growth for the first time in nearly two years.
+Ride-hailing revenue also missed estimates, but delivery and freight sales exceeded expectations, with the latter returning to growth for the first time in nearly two years.

 The company said it expects to facilitate autonomous vehicle trips in as many as 15 cities globally by the end of 2026 as it expands partnerships with AV developers.